 Why do I grind my teeth during the day?

-Bruxism during the daytime is linked to stress and anxiety.
-Stress at work might cause people to subconsciously clench or grind their teeth.
+Teeth grinding during the daytime is linked to stress and anxiety.
+Stressful situations during the day can cause people to clench or grind their teeth subconsciously.
 This wears down your teeth and causes headaches and stiffness in your jaw over time.

 How can I strengthen my gums?